 Amy E. Robertson is a Seattle native who has long been obsessed with travel.
 She studied in Boston and Madrid for her bachelor’s degree, and upon graduating took a job with an international consulting firm.
 This position led Amy to a life of globetrotting — she traveled to more than 50 countries in less than three years.
 She then returned to school, earning a master’s degree in development studies at the London School of Economics, where she also met her husband, who hails from Italy.

 After working in international aid for five years in New York City, Amy and her family began life as expats in Ecuador, brought there by her husband’s job with the United Nations.
 While in Ecuador, Amy made the career switch from development to travel writing, a livelihood she continued when she and her family made the move to Honduras in 2007, and on to Beirut, Lebanon in 2012.
-Her writing has been published on NPR, Vice MUNCHIES, Budget Travel, Delta Sky, National Geographic Traveler, Wall Street Journal, Christian Science Monitor and Travel + Leisure, among others.
-She is the Connected Traveler Contributing Editor for the website TransitionsAbroad.com, and a regular contributor to several Lebanese magazines.
-She also provides content marketing material for clients in the travel industry.
+Her writing has been published by Eater, NPR, Vice MUNCHIES, Budget Travel, Delta Sky, National Geographic Traveler, Wall Street Journal, Christian Science Monitor and Travel + Leisure, among others.
+She is the Connected Traveler Contributing Editor for the website TransitionsAbroad.com, and an ambassador for GivingWay.com.
+She also provides content marketing material for clients in the travel and hospitality industries.

 Since Amy often has her kids tagging along when she travels, as well as her husband whenever he can get away from the office, not to mention her parents, her mother-in-law, and other random relatives as they are able, family travel is of particular interest to her.
 Other passions include volunteer vacations (Amy wrote a book on the subject), food and wine, sustainable tourism, and the kind of travel that enables her to connect to the communities and cultures she is exploring.